simpleuiux/yi-ningwang.com/content/blog/sage-foundation/index.md

 <h3 style="margin-bottom:20px; text-transform:capitalize">
 Optimize the users' experience through continuous testing</h3>

-I asked users to play different roles, such as the youth and the donor, through the testing.
-They have to complete the task to fill the sponsorship form, for example.
-After the user testing, I have revised the design according to the feedback.
-I changed it from the drop-down menu to a more imagery-based menu.
+I asked users to play in different roles, such as the youth and the donor.
+They had to complete the task by filling out the sponsorship form, for example.
+After the user testings, I have revised the design according to the feedbacks.
+I changed the design from the original drop-down menu to a more imagery-based menu.
+It can make users navigate more easily.

 <div class="kg-card kg-image-card kg-width-wide">